cap-js/docs/java/change-tracking.md

 ### Caveats of Identifiers

-Consider the following important points that are relevant for all kinds of identifiers:
+Consider the following important points that are relevant for all kinds of identifiers and human-readable values:

 - When you define the identifier for an entity, keep in mind that the projections of the annotated entity will inherit the annotation `@changelog`.
 If you change the structure of the projection,